Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 In Prompt 1, Sonnet 4 and 3.7 most frequently referenced \emph{communication} (53 mentions for Sonnet 4 and 44 for Sonnet 3.7), along with meta-reflections on the conversation itself.
 Sonnet 3.7 ranked \emph{evolution} highest (55 mentions), while other frequently mentioned topics included \emph{interaction, language, stories, understanding}, and \emph{knowledge}.
 Sonnet 4 mentioned \emph{consciousness} 25 times, placing it 4th, close to \emph{interaction} (26), \emph{technology} (24), and \emph{understanding} (23).

 Opus 4, on the other hand, followed a different trajectory.
-We discovered that it tends to gravitate toward more contemplative and metaphorically rich explorations of \emph{consciousness} (74 and 49 respectively in Prompt 2 and 3) and \emph{understanding} (84, 66).
+We discovered that it tends to produce more often text linked to \emph{consciousness} (74 and 49 respectively in Prompt 2 and 3) and \emph{understanding} (84, 66).
 Its top topics in Prompt 1 were \emph{liminal} (31) and \emph{spaces} (29), appearing together as ``\emph{liminal spaces}'' or emerging in abstract contexts such as tidal pools or frequent considerations about the transient nature of time and memory. \emph{Transitional} (27) and \emph{unsettling} (18) were the 3rd and 4th most common keywords.
 In Prompt 1, Opus 4 notably often talked about the natural world, particularly oceanic life, with \emph{bioluminescence} ranking 6th and several responses featuring cells and life processes, though these were less frequent than its dominant abstract themes.
-The model's language patterns revealed a distinctive poetic quality, often relying on extended metaphors drawn from nature and processes of transformation.
-The themes consistently pointed toward broader notions of contemplation and experiential engagement with the world, indirectly hinting at the concepts yet rarely invoking ``understanding'' or ``consciousness'' as keywords.
+The model's language patterns showed a consistent use of extended metaphors drawn from nature and processes of transformation, pointing toward broader notions of contemplation and experiential engagement with the world, frequently hinting at the concepts rather than simply using 'understanding' or 'consciousness' as keywords.\footnote{We note that this is relevant to consider when selecting a classification approach, and supports the use of a semantic-level classifier over a keyword-based one.}

 For Prompt 2, both Sonnet 4 and Opus 4 revealed a very strong preference for \emph{consciousness}, \emph{experience}, and \emph{understanding}.
 For example, Sonnet 4 mentioned \emph{consciousness} 80 times and \emph{experience} 55 times.
 Sonnet 3.7 instead leaned heavily into \emph{AI}-related content (78 mentions), particularly focusing on AI progress and how AI could contribute to the world or understand human emotions and values. \emph{Creativity} also featured prominently for Sonnet 3.7, ranking 2nd with 49 mentions, compared to 6th for Sonnet 4 and 3rd for Opus 4.